fchuffar/mylabstocks/doc/index.rst

 We HIGHLY RECOMMEND THAT YOU REGULARLY BACKUP you MyLabStocks database.
 We provide two levels of backup.
 The first only dump the mySQL database and the second also add the uploaded files (plasmid_files raw_dirs directories in your /var/www/labstocks directory).
 These two features are available on the *home* page.
 The two links in the sentence *Backup the entire system or only the database NOW!* allow any user to download the requested backups.
 It could be useful for an administrator to integrate it in a robust file backup system using for example a cron that regularly pull the archives (*wget http://.../labstocks/backup.php?FULL_BACK=1*).

 How To Restore System From Backup
 ---------------------------------

 On the targeted server, you can restore database from the last backup (file ''labstocks_db.sql'') by typing the following command in a terminal.
-It drops existing tables, creates new one and restore data.
-You have to adapt user password and database name according to your setting.
+It drops existing tables, creates new one and restores data.
+You have to adapt user, password and database name according to your setting.

 .. code:: bash